 You can start by looking at the website of the mental health professional you’d like to use.
 Most online platforms will have a link you can click to see which insurance companies they work with.

 There might even be a form you can use that will check your coverage for you.
 You’ll just need to provide your plan name, your name, and your policy number to see whether you’re covered.

-Many providers will include a list of insurance plans they accept on their websites.
-However, it’s always a good idea to call the office of any therapist you’re considering.
-They’ll be able to verify whether they accept your specific insurance plan for online therapy.
+It’s always a good idea to call the office of any therapist you’re considering and verify whether they accept your specific insurance plan for online therapy.

 Another option is to start by calling your insurance company.
 The company can let you know whether you have coverage for online therapy and what copayments or coinsurance costs you’ll have.
 They can also point you in the direction of therapists who are in-network and the specific therapy platforms they work with.

 Just like private insurance companies, Medicare and Medicaid have also increased their coverage for online therapy during the pandemic.